NotChristianGarcia/Computer-Setup/README.md

 chmod u+x nvim.appimage
 ./nvim.appimage
 ~~~~
-Rename image to nvim (or don't) and move to usr/local/bin or whichever bin.
+Rename image to nvim (or don't) and move it to usr/local/bin or whichever bin.

 #### Neovim True Install - Ubuntu
 To check versions